StavFaran92/Quadtree/README.md

 cmake ..
 ```

-if everything worked fine a Visual studio solution has been generated, open `build/Quadtree.sln`
+if everything worked fine a Visual Studio solution has been generated, open `build/Quadtree.sln`
 and build the solution.

 if you are facing any issues feel free to contact me.